-- 1. When contacting Swift Customer Care, please quote your name, postcode and serial number of your caravan. - 2.
-In most instances, the Customer Care Team will involve your dealer in resolving the issue you are experiencing. - If you are contacting the company by email, letter or fax, the Customer Care Team will respond to you within five working days from the date of receiving the correspondence. - 4.
-If you are calling the Customer Care Team, please avoid where possible, Mondays and lunch times. - Please be aware that the Swift Group cannot send parts direct from the factory.
+- 1. When contacting Swift Customer Service, please quote your name, postcode and serial number of your caravan. - 2.
+In most instances, the Customer Service Team will involve your dealer in resolving the issue you are experiencing. - Check our website www.swiftgroup.co.uk and enter the Help and Advice section which provides answers to frequently asked questions and how to contact us. - If you are contacting the company by email, letter or fax, the Customer Service Team will respond to you within five working days from the date of receiving the correspondence. - If you are calling the Customer Service Team, please avoid where possible, Mondays and lunch times. - Please be aware that the Swift Group cannot send parts direct from the factory.
 In all cases, without exception, your dealer must place the order for you.